-So the FP&A team has another important job: manage the financial database.
+So the FP&A team has another important job: managing the financial database.

 But this means more than doing their due diligence to check and double-check that their numbers are accurate.

 It also means maintaining the financial database.
 Typically, the financial database lives on a tool (like Cube) that integrates with the excel spreadsheets where the corporate financial analyst actually does their work.

 Make no mistake: the cost of bad data hygiene is high.
 This is an integral part of the job and can affect critical business decisions across an organization.